-Los Angeles Cannabis warriors & activists, Yamileth Bolanos, Cynthia Johnson & Norma White.
+Los Angeles Cannabis warriors & activists, Yamileth Bolanos, Cynthia Johnston & Norma White.

 Photo by Barry Kramer.